ruiined/gilded-rose/README.md

 - “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

 ## My Approach

+I've started the process by writing out all the tests, until I got all the components of the shop covered.
+Once I passed the tests, it was time to refactor the Shop class.
+I found it tough to simply "refactor" as the code was impossible for me to work with.
+I had to delete the whole if block (as it was the only manpower for the class) and start over.

+Item class, of course, was moved to a separate file and, aside from writing the tests, had no changes made to it.

+Shop class had me create 2 additional methods:
+  1. `_amendQuality` to increase/decrease quality and monitor that it doesn't go outside the limits (min & max).
+  2. `_ticket` for the backstage ticket logic as it had a handful.

+The `updateQuality` method was still quite lengthy and, to tackle that, I've created an `Inventory` class.
+It stores the categories' information and finds the required data with an `identify` method that takes an item name as an argument.
+That helped me to refactor the shop even further to the point it looked satisfactory.

+I'm not 100% happy with my result.
+However, I felt like I had spent enought time on it.
+One of the parts that could be improved would be reducing Shop methods' length, as well as adding more functionality to the Inventory class.
+The backstage pass logic perhaps needs some improvement too.

 ## Diagram